tesla-ambassador/grant-hunter/README.md

 Note: At the time of writing, I didn't get enough time to try parsing content by websites whose content is JavaScript rendered.
 Also I had fun building this because this was the first time I've actually built a scraper, normally I get to work with already made APIs...
 It's safe to say that I won't take that privilege for granted 😂

+Update: I managed to build an adapter for the SSR site tomorrow I'll just add a few more fields that I think might be important for all sites.

 ### Screenshot

 ![](./public/grant-hunter.png)

 ### How To Start The APP

 > Start by installing the necessary dependencies by running `npm install` in your terminal then start the scraper by typing this command `npx tsx scripts/scrape-all.ts` then after the scraper is done scrapping, you can start the app by typing `npm run dev`.
 You can then access the app using your browser by typing visting `https://localhost:3000` or `http://localhost:3000`

 ### Links

 - Solution URL: [GitHub Repository](https://github.com/tesla-ambassador/grant-hunter)

 <!-- - Live Site URL: [Personal Finance App](https://personal-finance-app-black.vercel.app/) -->

 ## My process